vaibhavsinghal87/js-notes/Git commands quick ref.md

 git branch -a : shows all branches, both local and remote.
 git branch -vv : lists upstream branches.

-git show : Reports the changes introduced by the most recent commit.
-Examines a particular commit.

 git checkout testing
+git checkout – : checks out the previous branch you were in.
 git checkout -- index.html : discard local changesand downloads the file from repo.
 git checkout 2907d12603a24 -- resources.html : retrieving old version of a file.
 When u checkout from a particular revision, it puts it into staging area.